 The Centreville Regional Library has not been renovated since it's opening in 1991.
 In its present configuration it is plagued with an antiquated layout that does not adequately reflect modern library design, usage or aesthetics.
 For example site lines within the library are interrupted and restrict visibility to many areas making it difficult to monitor activity and serve customers.
 This location has suffered from recurring issues with the HVAC, flooding in the staff areas, inadequate electrical wiring to support device usage by customers, and a myriad of other facility related repairs/incidents.
 Based on the age and condition of the facility it is difficult to make significant changes to the overall layout or outfit with the infrastructure required to support the technology requested by library customers.
-Carpets, furniture, staff areas are worn and dated.
 Renovation is required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and meet current and future operational needs of the Library System.
+This Library currently serves a population of 87,839 and had an FY 2014 circulation of 579,945.

 Centreville is an existing Library, so additional staffing is not anticipated.
-Nominal increases in operating costs, such as utilities may occur.

-Project Name: Chantilly Regional Library Supervisor District: Sully New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$10,000,000 Year Last Renovated: N/A Year Constructed: 1993
+Project Name: Chantilly Regional Library Supervisor District: Sully New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$18,000,000 Year Last Renovated: N/A Year Constructed: 1993

-The Chantilly Regional Library is one of the busiest locations in the system.
+The Chantilly Regional Library is one of the largest and busiest locations in the system.
 Located off a major thoroughfare, it is unique in that it services a large high school population from Chantilly High School which is situated across the street.
 While the population in the service area has not grown significantly it does serve a diverse population and has experienced significant changes in service delivery such as the reconfiguration of the circulation desk.
 Future plans include the creation of a teen center to support the demographic shift in the area.
 The circulation of this branch is the second highest in the system.
 Even with recent changes, in its present configuration it is plagued with an antiquated layout that does not adequately reflect modern library design, usage or aesthetics.
 For example, site lines within the library are interrupted and restrict visibility to many areas making it difficult to monitor activity and serve customers.
 This location has suffered from recurring ADA and roofing issues as well as inadequate electrical wiring to support device usage by customers.
 Based on the age and condition of the facility it is difficult to make significant changes to the overall layout or outfit with the infrastructure required to support the technology requested by library customers.
 Renovations are required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and meet current and future operational needs of the Library System.
+This Library currently serves a population of 61,611 and had an FY 2014 circulation of 701,590.

 Chantilly is an existing Library, so additional staffing is not anticipated.
-Nominal increases in operating costs, such as utilities may occur.

-Project Name: George Mason Regional Supervisor District: Mason New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$10,000,000 Year Last Renovated: 1993 Year Constructed: 1967
+Project Name: George Mason Regional Supervisor District: Mason New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$11,000,000 Year Last Renovated: 1993 Year Constructed: 1967